||Course Materials||Getting an "A"

 to engage in the following weekly activities in order to

-access the necessary information in the course (note that only the last two items will be submitted for grading).
+access the necessary information in the course (note that only items 2, 3, and 4 will be submitted for grading).
 Each week,

 1. Read the appropriate chapter(s) in the textbook (approximately 20-30 pages).